stevengj/nlopt/doc/docs/NLopt_Algorithms.md

 -   Gergel V. and Lebedev I.: Heterogeneous Parallel Computations for Solving Global Optimization Problems.
 Proc.
 Comput.
 Science 66, pp. 53–62 (2015)

 -   [Implementation](https://github.com/sovrasov/multicriterial-go) of AGS for constrained multi-objective problems.

+**Note**: If you do not set a maximum evaluation number of maximum runtime the algorithm will run indefinitely.

 ### ISRES (Improved Stochastic Ranking Evolution Strategy)